Moving Property in QLD

 - GST treatment of the transfer must be confirmed — where the trust holds business assets, going concern analysis applies

-- QLD does not have an equivalent small business restructure duty exemption to WA — the trust-to-trust exemption is the primary relief mechanism
+- QLD also offers a small business restructure duty exemption (available from 7 September 2020) — but for trust-to-trust transfers the dedicated trust exemption remains the primary relief mechanism

 The Same Beneficiary Requirement